 If you and I are alike we would have grown up hearing that Christianity was “the White man’s religion.”
 We would have been influenced by such songs as “Get up, stand up” by the great composer Bob Marley in which he laments the colonialist connection with and disenfranchising intent of “Christian Imperialism”.
 We would have been saturated with the white images of Christian icons in both the Old and New Testaments through the various cultural media – paintings, sculptures, stained glass edifices, television, print, religious paraphernalia…some of the greatest works of art by the likes of Michelangelo, DaVinci and the rest depict the whiteness of God, his savior to mankind Jesus and the heavenly host who make up all things supernatural and perfect.
 Any depictions of individuals with dark skin would represent, invariably, all that is impure, immoral, profane, perverse, and irredeemable.

 Even today, the mosaic of a color-stained Christianity perpetuates subliminally.
+As a personally distressing example, I continue to see (in many churches) historical and contemporary depictions of White Christian images (Jesus, the apostles and other Christian patriarchs) as projected backdrops during various aspects of the liturgy and very little awareness from those who perpetuate this.
 With this and the latent reality of racial bias recently unveiled through various tragedies, events, and protests in our society, I found myself visiting the question “what sort of self-respecting Black man worships a God whose advertised and projected image represents his historical oppressor?”
-If you are a person of color and this question has not arisen in your mind, then you are either well-adjusted or in pre-crisis (referring to the racial identity crisis that is often awoken when the pain of racism becomes too significant to bear).
+For a person who occupies a marginalized social identity, if this question has not arisen in your mind, then you are either well-adjusted or in pre-crisis (referring to the racial/social identity crisis that is often awoken when the pain of “isms” becomes too significant to bear).
 If this question has arisen in your mind, then how have you answered?

 My wrestling was arrested through separate interactions with two White brothers.
 As I was struggling with the internal pain of realizing my societal vulnerability and that of my children (and people), unable to share it openly for fear of invalidation, ostracization and disconnection, I experienced two very heartfelt and sincere expressions of advocacy, support and understanding.
 One experience was with a professional colleague and the other a Christian brother.
 I had internalized a generalized rule of white intolerance towards racial pain, but God presented these two exceptions…and then he opened my eyes to instances in the past where I had experienced similar exceptions.
-The resulting truth hit me like the proverbial “ton of bricks” – Christ was the perfect and ultimate exception!
-He and I may not have been of the same race and as a result I may be tempted to ascribe certain experienced insensitivities to him, but like these two men who (unprompted) reached out to me, he (Christ) steps into my place of racial pain….and not only does he step in, but he offers me comfort, assurance, healing, understanding, empathy, support, and advocacy.
+The resulting truth hit me like the proverbial “ton of bricks” – Jesus is the perfect and ultimate exception!
+He and I may not have been of the same race and as a result I may be tempted to ascribe certain experienced insensitivities to him, but like these two men who (unprompted) reached out to me, he (Jesus) steps into my place of racial pain (or whatever pain you experience as someone living on society’s margins)….and not only does he step in, but he offers comfort, assurance, healing, understanding, empathy, support, and advocacy (as Hebrews 4:14-16 states).
 Wherever and whenever I have experienced these things, the race of the person with the extended hand has not mattered to me.

 I still have the questions that I started with – what color was Christ?
 Why aren’t there stronger denouncements against the use of human chattel in the New Testament?
-But for me it is sufficient to say that a man who was the exception to every rule of social affiliation advocated and suffered a cruel death on my behalf.
+But for me it is sufficient to say that, Jesus, a man who was the exception to every rule of social affiliation advocated and suffered a cruel death on my behalf.
 Even the dear brothers in the previous paragraph would stop at offering their own bodies in my stead.
 Christ’s resurrection empowers me to confront any pain that is unique to my experience.
-Whether White, Black or in between, I am grateful for him.
+Whether White, Black, or in between, I feel deep gratitude towards and love for him.